 Normal keywords are too broad to answer questions.
 For example, if your blog is about dogs, the keyword “dog,” aside from being ridiculously competitive, is almost meaningless.
 Unless you’re planning to write a Wikipedia-style article about dogs in general, you should focus on specific issues regarding dogs that your readers are likely to ask.
 People seeking to housebreak a poodle are probably not going to type “dog” into a search engine.
 They will, however, type in the long-tail phrase “how to housebreak poodle” or pose it as a question such as “how do I housebreak a poodle?”

 Long-tail keywords, then, are relevant but less competitive phrases that your audience is searching for.
 It’s often more beneficial (and economical) to rank for long-tail keywords than to waste precious time and resources scrambling to rank for extremely popular or generic keywords.
 Long-tails are not only easier to rank for, but they’re also more specific and targeted.
-For example, if your blog post is about losing weight with a paleo diet, consider long-tail phrases such as “lose weight fast on paleo diet” rather than much broader keywords such as “paleo diet” or “lose weight.”
+For example, if your food and nutrition blog post is about losing weight with a paleo diet, consider long-tail phrases such as “lose weight fast on paleo diet” rather than much broader keywords such as “paleo diet” or “lose weight.”

 Let’s explore how to do keyword research and find blog ideas at the same time.

 #Realtalk: If you’re not answering a question for your readers, you probably have no reason to write a blog post.